Tersect-Browser/Tersect-browser/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm run-script build` to build the frontend and backend application

 ## Deployment